 Heat pipe integration considerations

-What is the main purpose of any given pipe?
+What is the primary purpose of any given pipe?
 It is to organize the flow of any given substance.

-It is also true when it comes to micromanaging PCB temperature, as liquids involved in PCB production can absorb heat, evaporate, then condense back to liquid.
+It is also true when micromanaging PCB temperature, as liquids involved in PCB production can absorb heat, evaporate, then condense back to liquid.

 This kind of process allows you to continue working with whatever materials and components you need to work with while at the same time micromanaging the temperatures involved automatically.